FrankFK/FrankFK.github.io/_posts/2023-07-02-hexafour-02-first-program.md

 ### How to go on

 That's enough for now.
-In the next post I will explain more Woopec commands and how to run the program step by step in the debugger.
+In the [next posts]({% post_url 2023-07-14-hexafour-03-draw-a-hexagon %}) I will explain more Woopec commands and how to run the program step by step in the debugger.

 Maybe you already want to change the program so that it draws a hexagon?